emax-77/Cycling-Club/README.md

 The aim of the project is to create a simple application for management of club members, management of club treasury, publication of club events with the possibility of registration of members for individual club events.

 # Technology Stack
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript and some Python scripts
-- Backend: Django
+- Backend: Django, Python
 - Database: SQlite
+- Data visualization library: Plotly
+- Image processing library: Pillow

 # Installation
 ## Prerequisites